NikhilMunda/OverQuack-Remastered/README.md

 ⚠️NOTE: If you want, you can edit/config the file before going to the next step else you will not be able to edit/config later.

-⚠️NOTE: If you want, you can remove/delete the extra keyboadlayouts from OverQuack_src\lib Keyboard_layouts and keycodes, which doesnot seems neccesarry according to your preference.
+⚠️NOTE: If you want, you can remove/delete the extra keyboad layouts from OverQuack_src\lib\ Keyboard_layouts and keycodes, which doesnot seems neccesarry according to your preference.

 5) copy all content of OverQuack_src to CIRCUITPY